davekinkead/reasons/README.md

 Now, when text on the page is highlighted, you can indicate what part-of-argument it is and generate an argument map from these selections.

-`Reasons.highlight` has been applied to this README.md file so highlight some text and give it a go.

 ### Mapper